All About Women: Plot

 Three women, none of them bad, but one calls herself "invincible"—31-year-old Tang Lu.
 Her beauty makes men fall for her like moths to a flame, and it is also her greatest weapon for career success.
 She doesn't believe in love, nor in anything that can't be monetized like her figure.
 But then she meets a professor who is completely immune to her charms.
 Though she is against marriage, she proposes to him for the sake of work, only to face a humiliating rejection—her first ever defeat.
 Determined to find out why, she uncovers an unexpected truth.

 The second woman, Fan Fan, works as a medical examiner at a health check-up center.
 She is plain-looking, wears thick glasses, and is far better at performing rectal exams than she is at attracting men.
 However, through her knowledge of men and her scientific mindset, she finds her true love.
 But the very secret to her success in romance soon becomes the biggest threat to her relationship.

-The third woman, Tie Ling, is a rock band lead singer and a multi-talented boxer.
+The third woman, Tie Ling, is a rock band lead singer and a boxer.
 She has the perfect boyfriend—but only in her imagination.
 Her admirers try every way to bring her back to reality, but she insists on staying in her fantasy world.
 Until one day, she realizes that the man from her imagination is standing right in front of her.
 Now she must decide whether to follow this perfect man or stay where she is.